millerd8/beautiful-jekyll/technology.md

 <div>
   <p>
-    The white signal in the ICG image indicates the dye is in the vessel and thus the surgeon assumes flow in that vessel.
-Notice that the ICG signal quality degrades quickly since the ICG dye is cleared from the system within about 10 minutes.
+     Dynamic Light's technology, which does not require the injection of a dye, provides high-quality blood flow images continuously.
+In the image, red indicates high flow and blue indicates no flow.
   </p>
   <p>
-    The Dynamic Light image, which does not require the injection of a dye, provides high-quality blood flow images continuously.
-In the image, red indicates high flow and blue indicates no flow.
-The vessels are physically still there, but the Speckle image will show the stroke area as blue since there is no flow.
+    The white signal in the ICG image indicates the indocyanine green dye is in the vessel and thus the surgeon assumes flow in that vessel.
+Notice that the ICG signal quality degrades quickly since the ICG dye is cleared from the system within about 10 minutes.
   </p>
   <p>
     This comparison serves to demonstrate that Dynamic Light technology provides surgeons with real-time actionable information about blood flow, in this instance that a clot has formed.
 Our technology is complementary to ICG angiography by offering continuous and quantitative blood flow monitoring.